 VyprVPN has similar performances, however has less servers.

 The third option is PureVPN, which offers a reliable and cheap alternative to ExpressVPN and VyprVPN.

 Even though there are several free options such as Freegate (which is actually a proxy, not a VPN), they aren’t at all reliable and are extremely slow.
 The practical result is that by resorting to a free option, you won’t be able to do anything other than check your Facebook or Twitter feeds.
 Even posting a comment on Facebook will become an impossible mission.
 Forget about watching a YouTube video.

 Recently, several free VPNs have been released that might offer decent performances.
 Our suggestion is to consider your decision carefully before installing one of them on your laptop or smartphone as, in many cases, they’ll install other applications, such as programs that cause popup ads when you are surfing the internet, programs that store your browsing data to sell it to third parties or, in the worst cases, programs that use your computer as a server (with the result that both your laptop and internet connection will work much more slowly).

-Since they only cost 7-10 USD per month, the best option is, without a doubt, to get a decent VPN service.
+Since they only cost some Dollars per month, the best option is, without a doubt, to get a decent VPN service.

 Nowadays, there is a large number of VPN services on the market.
 During the years we’ve spent in China, we tested many of them such as Witopia (which was really good back in 2010), Astrill (probably the most popular in 2011/2012), Webmaster and others.